MarketingMediaCorp/TechnoMarketingMedia/README.md

-- 👋 Hi, I’m @MarketingMedia
+- 👋 Hi,This is @MarketingMedia
 - 👀 I’m interested in Command-Line Development and Website Development
 - 🌱 I’m currently learning Computer Science (CS50w) Web Programming with Pyhton and Javascript
 - 💞️ I’m looking to collaborate on any projects
-- 📫 You can reach me at matthewmanning432@gmail.com
+- 📫 You can reach me at support@marketingmedia.solutions

 <!---
 TechnoMarketingMedia/TechnoMarketingMedia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.